bahirul/winbox/README.md

 >
 > Winbox v2.x is a legacy application and is no longer supported by Mikrotik.
 It is recommended to use the latest version of Winbox (v3.x) to manage and configure Mikrotik devices.

-# Latest Version
+# Newer Version

-You can download the latest version from the official [Mikrotik](https://mikrotik.com/download) website.
+You can download the newer version from the official [Mikrotik](https://mikrotik.com/download) website.